usbarmory/go-boot/README.md

 cd ../bin && export TAMAGO=`pwd`/go
 ```

-The `CONSOLE` environment variable must be set to either `com1` or `text` to
+The `CONSOLE` environment variable must be set to either `com1` or `text`
-configure the output console to serial port or UEFI console.
+(default) to configure the output console to serial port or UEFI console.

 The `IMAGE_BASE` environment variable must be set within a memory range (in
-hex) Available in the target UEFI environment for the unikernel allocation
+hex) available in the target UEFI environment for the unikernel allocation
 (64MB), the [HCL](https://github.com/usbarmory/go-boot/wiki#hardware-compatibility-list)
 or `memmap` command from an [UEFI Shell](https://github.com/pbatard/UEFI-Shell)
-can provide such value.
+can provide such value, when empty a common default value (40000000) is set.

+The `CMDLINE` environment variable can be set to the desired Linux kernel
+command line parameters.

 Build the `go-boot.efi` application executable:

 ```
 git clone https://github.com/usbarmory/go-boot && cd go-boot
-make efi IMAGE_BASE=40000000 CONSOLE=com1
+make efi IMAGE_BASE=40000000 CONSOLE=com1 CMDLINE="$(cat /proc/cmdline)"
 ```

 Executing as UEFI application